 Christmas Island residents experience a relatively low level of disadvantage compared to other remote Australian communities.
 The Shire recognises its role in working with other levels of Government and the not-for-profit sector to improve the economic outcomes for all on island.

-Key result area Economic Development, Social
+Economic Development, Social